Fairmount Falls: The Best Louisville, Kentucky Hidden Gem

 Take the same way back to safely hike away from the park!

 Respect The Forest

-Don’t forget Leave No Trace principle when hiking this area!
+Don’t forget your Leave No Trace principles when hiking this area!
 We’d hate to see the area be closed for future visitors because it really is so stunning!!